yakovElkobi/OOP_ex2/README.md

 ```
 $ git clone https://github.com/yakovElkobi/OOP_ex2.git
 ```
 Clone the repository, Then you have two options to run the game:

 # Option 1:

 ![](https://github.com/yakovElkobi/OOP_ex2/blob/master/resources/startpanel.jpg)

-Click twice on the jar file and enter you ID and the wanted game level and press start! <br />
+Click twice on the jar file
+* Enter you ID
+* Choose game level
+press start! <br />

 # Option 2:
-Open the command line in the package where you saved the jar and the data folder and type:
+* Open the command line in the package where you saved the jar and the data folder and type:
 ```
 java -jar Ex2.jar <enter_your_id_here> <enter_level_here>
 ```